 Where are the seminars held?

 Our home is CultureWorks, a dynamic management commons for arts, heritage, and creative communities, located at the Philadelphia Building, 1315 Walnut Street, Suite 320, Philadelphia, PA 19107.
-We also meet in cafes and libraries in the Philadelphia suburbs.

 What is Incite Seminars?